Post-buckling behaviour of a growing elastic rod: Discussion

+\dem{The result of this exercise is summarised in Figure \ref{fig:heterogeneitysignatures}.
+In Figure \ref{fig:heterogeneitysignatures}(a) we plot the `matched' shapes; clearly the match is imperfect, highlighting already the non-trivial nature of tailoring the heterogeneity to achieve a specific shape.
+Figure \ref{fig:heterogeneitysignatures}(b) shows the axial stress $n_3$ in the outer region.
+We observe that growth heterogeneity produces disparate regions of tension, $n_3 > 0$ (where growth is reduced), and compression, $n_3 < 0$ (where growth is increased).
+In contrast, the rod remains in compression for foundation and rod stiffness.
+In distinguishing foundation stiffness heterogeneity, the foundation energy density $\mathrm{U}^\mathrm{F}$, defined explicitly in Appendix \ref{sec:energy}, provided the clearest indicator.
+Figure \ref{fig:heterogeneitysignatures}(c) plots $\mathrm{U}^\mathrm{F}$ in the middle section of the rod, where the shapes are qualitatively most similar, and we find a significant decrease in the case of foundation heterogeneity.}

-While these thought experiments suggest the possibility of distinguishing between forms of heterogeneity and using heterogeneity to tailor properties, it is clear that this is not a straightforward problem, even in the idealised planar rod setting we have considered.
+In a thought experiment where the morphology is given and the task is to determine the heterogeneity, these differences could in principle be detected by cutting experiments that release residual stress, as is done for instance in arteries \cite{chuong1986residual} and solid tumours \cite{stylianopoulos2012causes}.
+However, while this example suggests the possibility of distinguishing between forms of heterogeneity and using heterogeneity to tailor properties, it is clear that this is not a straightforward problem, and a more rigorous treatment would be needed to reach firm conclusions.
+Moreover, we observed no features that clearly distinguished the case of rod stiffness heterogeneity from the other two heterogeneities.
 In a 3D setting, more measurable quantities are available, for example, stress in transverse directions, which could potentially yield measurable differences in behaviour.
 On the other hand, the general complexity of the inverse problem will increase as the number of variables increases.
+In any case, modelling studies and computational and/or analytical results such as those provided by a weakly nonlinear analysis can provide important insights in a tissue engineering context, e.g. determining the right `ingredients' to generate desired tissue morphologies; as well as for building intuition for how different regions of a heterogeneous elastic tissue with evolving material properties will behave.
+For instance, this is of particular relevance in brain injury, where morphological heterogeneities have crucial influence in understanding the deformation response to injury \cite{Goriely:2015cg}, and in intestinal tissue health, where deformation plays a significant role in facilitating wound healing \cite{seno2009efficient} and tumour expansion \cite{Preston2003}.

 In the final section, we have examined a fourth type of heterogeneity, with a view to establishing why the impact of heterogeneity on the bifurcation itself was relatively minor in the previous scenarios.
 Here we made the key distinction between multiplicative and additive heterogeneity.
 A multiplicative heterogeneity appears in a term that multiplies dependent variables in the system; due to the nature of the perturbative expansion, such terms only serve to shift the pitchfork bifurcation.
 An additive heterogeneity, for which a perturbation is applied to a term that does not multiply dependent variables, can have a significant effect, creating an imperfect bifurcation (broken pitchfork) and creating a larger deviation from the perfect, homogeneous, case.
 Here we considered an imperfectly-straight foundation, and showed that the effect is maximal when the form of the imperfection matches that of the buckling mode.